FIRST Survey Publications

 This paper is available through ADS.

-"Interpreting the Clustering of Radio Sources"
+"Interpreting the clustering of radio sources"

 We develop the formalism required to interpret, within a CDM framework, the angular clustering of sources in a deep radio survey.
 The effect of non-linear evolution of density perturbations is discussed, as is the effect of the assumed redshift distribution of sources.
 We also investigate what redshift ranges contribute to the clustering signal at different angular scales.
 Application of the formalism is focused on the clustering detected in the FIRST survey, but measurements made for other radio surveys are also investigated.
 We comment on the implications for the evolution of clustering.